 - The Everything Guide to Raising Adolescent Boys

 - Advanced Doula with DONA International

 - Lamaze International’s Elisabeth Bing Award for outstanding contribution to childbirth on a national level

 - The Coalition for Improving Maternity Services (CIMS) Forum Award

 - Lamaze International’s President’s Award for her work with The Birth Survey

 - Lamaze International’s Normal Birth Advocate Award, won by the Birth Care Network, an organization Robin founded and served as president

 A dynamic educator, Robin is proud to be a part of many organizations, past and present:

-- Childbirth education trainer with a Lamaze International affiliated organization that trains new childbirth educators
+- Childbirth education trainer with The Childbirth Education Project, a Lamaze International affiliated organization that trains new childbirth educators

 - Chairperson of the Certified Professional Midwifery Advisory Council (KY)